More Than Half of Russian Facebook Ads Focused on Race

 The ads, which were purchased in rubles using 470 fake accounts and pages, rarely made direct references to Donald Trump, Hillary Clinton, or any of the other politicians who ran in the 2016 cycle.
 (Very few ads targeted swing states, either.)
 Instead the IRA mostly mimicked the style and tactics of identity groups on opposing sides of the American electorate and tried to reinforce or expand already existing divisions.

-A Washington Post feature in November showed a range of the IRA’s ads, including who the ads targeted and how well they performed at engaging those audiences.
+A Washington Post feature in November showed a range of the IRA’s Facebook ads, including who the ads targeted and how well they performed at engaging those audiences.
 One IRA ad in that sample, from the fake group “Black Matters,” targeted adults in places like Ferguson, Missouri and Atlanta who had expressed interest in topics like Malcolm X or HuffPost’s Black Voices vertical.
 Like many other IRA ads, it sought to exploit the deaths of black Americans who had been killed by police officers.

 Another ad from the same “Black Matters” page asked for “Kings and Queens” who have been silenced to share their stories and contribute to the page.
 “We want America is know what bothers you as a member of the Black community,” the ad claimed.

-Posing on the other side, another ad — targeting adults who liked the fake “Being Patriotic” page — ran in mid-October in 2016 and showed an image of police officer’s funeral and decried “another gruesome attack on police by a [Black Lives Matter] movement activist.”
+Posing on the other side, another ad — targeting users who liked the fake “Being Patriotic” page — ran in mid-October in 2016 and showed an image of police officer’s funeral and decried “another gruesome attack on police by a [Black Lives Matter] movement activist.”

 As one academic commented to USA Today in response to their findings, Russian intelligence agencies have been attempting to leverage U.S. racial discord since the 1950s.
 Those efforts have now obviously gotten a lot easier in the age of social media and ad micro-targeting.